-There are, of course, perfectly sound bottles of wine in clear glass, which are those at most risk of being lightstruck.
+Of course, there are perfect bottles in clear glass, which are at most risk of being lightstruck.
 Unfortunately, my experience shows a high number of failures too.
 Meanwhile, although some producers have switched to darker colours, asking the vast wine industry to change to darker glass quickly is akin to tilting at windmills.

 Lessen the risk

 Customer and industry awareness seems like the most practical approach to lessening the risk of a lightstruck bottle.